unicode-org/message-format-wg/spec-syntax.md

 ## Notes on the EBNF Notation

-There are two primary entry points for the EBNF notation of the syntax;
+There are three primary entry points for the EBNF notation of the syntax:

-`resource` when parsing a complete message resource, and `one_message` when parsing a single message.
+- `resource` when parsing a complete message resource,
+- `one_message` when parsing a single message, and
+- `comment_body` when parsing semantic data in comments.

-There is a minor difference between the two, as the latter does not expect an initial equals sign `=` for pattern messages, and allows for the single-line select message variant.
+There is a minor difference between the first two, as `one_message` does not expect an initial equals sign `=` for pattern messages, and allows for the single-line select message variant.

 For simplicity,